ubleipzig/autoconfig/docs/vufind.md

- Config files which ends to `.ini` are considered do be inheritable and therefore *autoconfig* creates new files in `/var/lib/vufind/foo/foo/staging/config/vufind/` with the same name and a parent-config setting as vufind supports it, which inherits the related config-file.
+ Config files which ends to `.ini` are considered do be inheritable and therefore *autoconfig* creates new files in `/var/lib/vufind/foo/foo/staging/config/vufind/` with the same name and a parent-config setting as VuFind supports it, which inherits the related config-file.

  The next step is to create a database according to the specified credentials. since there are none specified (which is for now only possible by providing a configuration template,